-Nociceptive pain: This type of pain is the result of a damaged tissue.
-It may result from injuries to tissues such as cut, burn, bruise, or fracture.
+Nociceptive pain: This type of pain is the result of damaged tissue.
+It may result from injuries to tissues such as cuts, burns, bruises, or fractures.
 It can also be caused to health conditions that lead to tissue damage – arthritis, osteoporosis, or inflammatory bowel disease (IBD).

 Neuropathic pain: This pain results from nerve damage, which may be caused by an injury, or illness such as slip disc, shingles, diabetes, and more.
 You may experience a stabbing/shooting sensation and hypersensitivity to touch, movement, and extreme temperatures.

 Functional pain: When the pain is caused by no obvious injury or damage to the body, it is known as functional pain.
 In most cases, functional pain is chronic, though some people may also experience acute functional pain.